-7 Days in Paris: A First-Timer’s Guide
+7 Days in Paris: A First-Timer’s Guide to the City of Light

 If you’re here, you’re probably planning your first trip to Paris.
 If so, let me be the first to virtually squeal and say, “OH-MY-GOSH I’M SO EXCITED FOR YOU!”